josholiv/josh-website/src/blog/post-2.md

 If you're using a knockoff MagSafe charger like mine, or one with a similar size (6 cm diameter), feel free to [download my design from Thingiverse](https://www.thingiverse.com/thing:6955377).

-Let me know if you make one—I’d love to see how others use or remix the design!
+Let me know if you print one—I’d love to see how others use or remix the design!

 ## Print Settings